dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/cloud-seats-and-users.md

 ## Changing user license types

 To change the license type for users on your team, navigate to the Team page in your account settings and change the click the "edit" button for the user you want to manage.
 On this page, you can configure the license type and role for the user. **Note:** you will need to already have an available license ready for the user.
 If you do not, you may need to upgrade your account (or add more seats to your plan) in order to complete a license change.

-## Enterprise dbt Cloud Plans

-Once an user has been granted a seat license, you can further control the grandularity of access via permission sets.
-If you are on an Enterprise plan, you have the ability to use enterprise permission sets.
-The type of seat a user has defines what enterprise permission sets a user can be granted.
-If you wish to implement enterprise permissions, check out [Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions).
-Otherwise, your account will default to the self-service dbt Cloud permission sets: [Members and Groups](docs/dbt-cloud/access-control/self-service-permissions).
+## Granular permissioning

+The dbt Cloud Enterprise plan supports Role-Based access controls for configuring granular in-app permissions.
+See [access control](access-control-overview) for more information on Enterprise permissioning.